senocular/senocular.github.com/articles/js_lists.md

 Where well-defined refers to `[[OwnPropertyKeys]]` ordering.

-:put_litter_in_its_place: **Deprecation:** As of ES2020's [for-in mechanics](https://github.com/tc39/proposal-for-in-order), iteration order is now well defined for the places where before it was not guaranteed.
+:put_litter_in_its_place: &nbsp; **Deprecation:** As of ES2020's [for-in mechanics](https://github.com/tc39/proposal-for-in-order), iteration order is now well defined for the places where before it was not guaranteed.